jonhoo/thesquareplanet.com/_drafts/students-guide-to-raft.md

 When debugging, Raft, there are generally four main sources of bugs: livelocks, incorrect or incomplete RPC handlers, failure to follow The Rules, and term confusion.
-Deadlocks are also a common problem, but the can generally be debugged by watching all your locks and unlocks, and figuring out which locks you aren't releasing.
-Let us consider each of these three in turn:
+Deadlocks are also a common problem, but they can generally be debugged by logging all your locks and unlocks, and figuring out which locks you are taking, but not releasing.
+Let us consider each of these in turn:

 #### Livelocks